| Value | Eligibility | Open date | Close date |

 i. academic merit and

-ii. supporting personal statement for each project selected detailing why the applicant is applying for the project, their academic and research achievements to date, how they feel the scholarship would enhance their student experience and develop their research skills, and how this experience may apply to any future study or research.
+ii. a supporting personal statement for each project selected detailing why the applicant is applying for the project, their academic and research achievements to date, how they feel the scholarship would enhance their student experience and develop their research skills, and how this experience may apply to any future study or research.

 b.
 Shortlisted applicants may be asked to attend a face to face or phone interview with the project supervisor of the relevant project.